On-Farm Food Safety (OFFS) Program

 - any other business deemed ineligible by the Province.

-To learn more about the program and apply for funding, please visit BC Food Safety.
+To learn more about this program and apply for funding, please visit BC Food Safety.